JesseKPhillips/DIPs/DIPs/1NNN-jkp.md

 Serialization provides a translation of the application memory into a machine independent disk storage or wire communication.
 Exact representation for this translation could be strings or binary data (xml, json, protocol buffer, etc).
 On top of these implementation is the desire to write and retrieve the data directly from/to a class or a struct.

-This proposal is to bring forth a defined standard/shared set of attributes to address common serialization challenges.
-It does not address preventing incompatibility across serialization libraries.
-It will provide the ability for libraries to be designed to be compatible with other libraries without the libraries needing to include the other.
+By providing a standard set of attributes, and easy means to retrieve them, we make it easier to Switch serialization libraries, reduce attributes for serializing in different domains.

+Protocol Buffer utilizes code generation off a specification.
+I believe generative libraries will become more common and it would be nice to have it generate serialization attributes other libraries also use.

+### Considerations

-We want libraries to make liberal use of the attributes, to achieve this the standard attributes should avoid complicating the effort to utilize the attributes.
+The standard attributes should avoid complicating the effort to utilize the attributes.
+This way users of serialization libraries can expect some portions of the attributes to exist.

+This means the does not mean every usage is guaranteed to remain conflict free.

+The attribute library should make recommendations on use to guide more consistency.

+#### Defaults

 I will utilize @optional and @required as an example.
 The question is which does an implementation default to?
 Does an implementation need to provide a means to specify the default.